Quick Answer

 - Pursuing out of frustration rather than file strength.Recovery decisions are usually stronger when based on evidence quality and realistic recoverability.

-Landlords reading about a tenant leaving without paying rent are often no longer dealing with the simplest early-stage arrears problem.
-In many cases, the main issue is now wider file control: confirming the final balance, checking what evidence is strong enough, and deciding how the case should be handled from here.
+Landlords reading about a tenant moving out owing rent are often no longer dealing with the simplest early-stage arrears problem.
+In many cases, the main issue is now proving the final balance clearly, deciding whether recovery is worth pursuing, and turning the tenancy records into a debt-focused file.